Fortnite

-Fortnite is an online video game and game platform developed by Epic Games and released in 2017.
-It is available in seven distinct game mode versions that otherwise share the same general gameplay and game engine: Fortnite Battle Royale, a battle royale game in which up to 100 players fight to be the last person standing; Fortnite: Save the World, a cooperative hybrid tower defense-shooter and survival game in which up to four players fight off zombie-like creatures and defend objects with traps and fortifications they can build; Fortnite Creative, in which players are given complete freedom to create worlds and battle arenas; Lego Fortnite, an open world game collection divided between survival game Lego Fortnite Odyssey and social game Lego Fortnite Brick Life; Rocket Racing, a racing game; Fortnite Festival, a rhythm game; and Fortnite Ballistic, a tactical first-person shooter currently in early access.
-All game modes except Save the World are free-to-play.
+Fortnite is a 2017 online video game and game platform developed and released by Epic Games.
+It is available in seven distinct game mode versions that otherwise share the same general gameplay and game engine: Fortnite Battle Royale, a battle royale game in which up to 100 players fight to be the last person standing; Fortnite Save the World, a cooperative hybrid tower defense-shooter and survival game in which up to four players fight off zombie-like creatures and defend objects with traps and fortifications they can build; Fortnite Creative, in which players are given complete freedom to create worlds and battle arenas; Lego Fortnite, an open world game collection divided between survival game Lego Fortnite Odyssey and social game Lego Fortnite Brick Life; Rocket Racing, a racing game; and Fortnite Festival, a rhythm game.
+All game modes are free-to-play.

 Save the World and Battle Royale were released in 2017 as early access titles, while Creative was released on December 6, 2018.
-While the Save the World and Creative versions have been successful for Epic Games, Fortnite Battle Royale in particular became an overwhelming success and a cultural phenomenon, drawing more than 125 million players in less than a year, earning hundreds of millions of dollars per month.
-Fortnite as a whole generated in gross revenue up until December 2019, and it has been listed among the greatest games of all time.
+While Save the World and Creative versions have been successful for Epic Games, Fortnite Battle Royale in particular became an overwhelming success and a cultural phenomenon, drawing more than 125 million players in less than a year and earning hundreds of millions of dollars per month.
+Fortnite as a whole generated in gross revenue up until December 2019, making it one of the highest-grossing media franchises of all time.
+Since its release, Fortnite has been listed among the greatest video games of all time.